-The trio-smart breath test measures the levels of hydrogen, methane, and hydrogen sulfide in your breath.
-Elevated levels of gases can indicate small intestinal bacterial overgrowth (SIBO), intestinal methanogenic overgrowth (IMO), and excess hydrogen sulfide.
-Learn more below.
+Trio-Smart measures the levels of hydrogen, methane, and hydrogen sulfide in your breath.
+Elevated levels of gases can indicate small intestinal bacterial overgrowth (SIBO), intestinal methanogenic overgrowth (IMO), and/or excess hydrogen sulfide.

-When ordering trio-smart through the telehealth prescriber service, trio-smart is $289.
+Trio-Smart is $349.
 If it is determined that the test is not right for you, you will be refunded the full cost of the test.

-Along with your results, you will receive an itemized receipt (superbill) for use when filing an insurance claim. trio-smart is covered at least in part by many common insurance plans.
-If you're interested in asking your insurance provider about coverage, you can reference CPT (procedure) code 91065.
+Along with your results, you will receive an itemized receipt (superbill) for use when filing an insurance claim.
+Trio-Smart is covered at least in part by many common insurance plans.
+If you're interested in asking your insurance provider about coverage, you can reference CPT code: 91065 (billed twice).

-Medicare and Medicaid may not cover certain telehealth services.
-If you would like to use your Medicare or Medicaid coverage for trio-smart, please discuss trio-smart directly with your provider.
+Medicare and Medicaid may not cover online services.
+If you would like to use your Medicare or Medicaid coverage for Trio-Smart, please work with a local healthcare provider.

 Measuring the three primary fermented gases can offer you and your doctor valuable and more complete insight into your GI symptoms, leading to a personalized treatment plan more quickly.